How to Wire a 120/240-Volt Outlet for an Electric Range

 Need more help?
 Talk to an electrician near you

 Our partners can help you compare quotes from top-rated professionals near you

 Wiring the Power Cord on the Range

-Another preliminary is connecting the appliance power cord to the range.
-Most ranges do not come with the power cord attached; this is a component you will need to buy separately and connect yourself.
-Unlike the installation of the circuit itself, connecting the power cord is relatively easy work so most DIYers can do it themselves.
-While circuit size may vary, what can’t vary is the power cord and receptacle type: Since 1996, the National Electrical Code (NEC) has required 4-conductor circuits for electric ranges, ovens, and cooktops.
+Another preliminary step is connecting the appliance power cord to the range.
+Most ranges do not come with the power cord attached; this is a component you must buy separately and connect yourself.
+Unlike the installation of the circuit, connecting the power cord is relatively easy work, so most DIYers can do it themselves.
+While circuit size may vary, what can’t vary is the power cord and receptacle type.
+Since 1996, the NEC has required 4-conductor circuits for electric ranges, ovens, and cooktops.
 This means the receptacle has four slots to accept a 4-prong cord plug.
 It’s a violation of code to install a new receptacle that is made for the old-style 3-prong cords.

-This preliminary involves removing the back access panel on the range, threading the power cord into the panel, then connecting the wires to matching screw terminals.
+This involves removing the back access panel on the range, threading the power cord into the panel, then connecting the wires to matching screw terminals.

 3-Prong vs. 4-Prong Plugs